What is Gonorrhea?

 • Anus

-female reproductive tract, which includes the fallopian tubes, cervix, and uterus Gonorrhea can affect people of any age or gender, but it’s particularly commonTrusted Source among teens and young adults between the ages of 15 and 24.
+female reproductive tract, which includes the fallopian tubes, cervix, and uterus neisseria gonorrhoeae infection can affect people of any age or gender, but it’s particularly commonTrusted Source among teens and young adults between the ages of 15 and 24.

-Untreated gonorrhea can lead to long-term health concerns and, in some cases, infertility.
+Untreated neisseria gonorrhoeae infection can lead to long-term health concerns and, in some cases, infertility.
 But treatment with antibiotics can cure the infection and help lower your chances of experiencing health complications

 Gonorrhea spread